Giant conifer aphids

 When present, natural enemies such as ladybeetles, lacewings, syrphid flies, and parasitic wasps, are often effective in suppressing aphid populations.
 Hosing off Christmas trees or wreaths with a strong water stream can help dislodge aphids before transporting the plant material indoors.
 Aphids can also be vacuumed when spotted on a tree or wreath.

-In some instances, such as at nurseries, chemical control may be warranted.
+In some instances, such as infestations on nursery plants, chemical control may be warranted.
 Applying systemic insecticides in the spring can help maintain low aphid populations throughout the growing season.
-Insecticidal soaps, which have low non-target effects can also be sprayed directly onto aphids when they are detected.
+Spraying a mixture of water with 2% dishwashing detergent or insecticidal soap when aphid populations are low can provide some control and have a low impact on non-target organisms.

 References